 On November 20, 2023, the Company received written notice from Nasdaq informing the Company that it no longer satisfied the MVLS Rule.
-In accordance with the terms of the Mandatory Panel Monitor, the Company was not granted a grace period but rather issued a delist determination, which will be stayed if the Company exercises its right to appeal by requesting a hearing and paying a non-refundable \$20,000 fee.
-The Company has paid the \$20,000 applicable fee and requested a new hearing, which will stay any further action by Nasdaq at least pending the issuance of its decision and the expiration of any extension that may be granted to the Company as a result of the hearing.
-The Company's common stock will remain listed and eligible to trade on Nasdaq pending the outcome of the hearing.
+In accordance with the terms of the Mandatory Panel Monitor, the Company was not granted a grace period but rather issued a delist determination.
+The Company exercised its right to appeal by requesting a hearing and paying a non-refundable \$20,000 fee, which stayed any further action by Nasdaq pending the issuance of its decision and the expiration of any extension that may be granted to the Company as a result of the hearing.
+The Company's common stock remained listed and eligible to trade on Nasdaq pending the outcome of the hearing.
 On February 15, 2024, the Company appealed to the Nasdaq Hearings Panel for an extension to the time period in which to regain compliance with the MVLS Rule.
 On March 11, 2024, the Company received notice from the Nasdaq Hearings Panel that it had granted the Company's request for continued listing on Nasdaq, subject to the Company demonstrating compliance with Nasdaq's MVLS Rule on or before May 20, 2024.
 On May 21, 2024, the Company received written notice from Nasdaq informing the Company that it has regained compliance with the MVLS Rule for continued listing on the Nasdaq Capital Market.
+Nasdaq has informed the Company that it will be subject to a Mandatory Panel Monitor for a period of one year from the date of the letter.
+If, within that one-year monitoring period, the Company fails to comply with any continued listing requirement, the Company will not be permitted additional time to regain compliance with such requirement.
+However, the Company will have an opportunity to request a new hearing with the Nasdaq Listing Qualifications Hearing Panel prior to the Company's securities being delisted from Nasdaq.